 Compare these fan-made efforts to diversify the game with those coming from higher up the hierarchy.
 The Sims was groundbreaking for allowing same-sex couples to hook up in the heart-shaped “love bed.”
 But programmers’ subsequent creation of genderqueer and SOC (Sims of Color) haven’t taken into account anything other than stereotyped physical features.
 “While this ensures that every Sim is given equal footing socially and there is no discrimination on the basis of skin color (a positive thing, however unrealistic),” argued A. Brady Curlew in Liberal Sims?: Simulated Difference and the Commodity of Social Diversity, “there are no differentiations among people of different racial make up – meaning everyone conforms to the same cultural lifestyle – that of the middle class, Caucasian suburbanite.”

 Trevor McFedries, the co-founder of Brud, has been manufacturing influence in the IRL entertainment scene for years.
 According to his Wiki page, McFedries has worked with Katy Perry, Azealia Banks, Chris Brown, and Steve Aoki, and was given the "People's Choice Award for Best DJ" by Paper mag.
-He recently explained his involvement with Miquela to Highsnobriety in terms of leveraging existing tools for a greater good.
+"Miquela" recently told Highsnobiety that she is simply leveraging existing tools for a greater good.